wwwhtml/mvt-pegasus-spyware-checker-tutorial/README.md

 Now the final step, run the following command to check for Pegasus spyware traces:<br>
 <code>mvt-ios check-fs /home/x/Desktop/decrypted-backup/ --output /home/x/Desktop/output/</code><br>
 <br>
-Besides results shown on the screen, a folder named "output" with the results in files should on the Desktop area.<br>
+Besides the results shown on the screen, files with the results should be in the "output" folder.<br>
 <br>
 Thank you.
 <br>